uscbiomems/uscbiomems.github.io/README.md

 # biomems.usc.edu - Website of the Biomedical Microsystems Laboratory at USC

 The website files are stored and managed in the repository https://github.com/uscbiomems/uscbiomems.github.io.
-To get editing privileges, contact larsonce@usc.edu.
+To get editing privileges, contact er88866@usc.edu.

-GitHub Pages website launched 20180725 by larsonce@usc.edu
+GitHub Pages website launched 20180725 by larsonce@usc.edu.
+Currently managed by er88866@usc.edu.

 ## Development/maintenance notes for future website superusers of the lab: